-- The time is right for you to make a one-time gift to United Helpers as well.
+- The time is right for you to make a one-time gift to United Helpers, too.
 Your gift means more now than ever.

-- or support United Helpers by giving through the Northern New York Community Foundation (and type "United Helpers" in their "Add a Note" box)
+- Another way to give to UH: visit the Northern New York Community Foundation (and type "United Helpers" in their "Add a Note" box)

 Help us to secure the wonderful, critical mission of United Helpers for the future, for our family and friends.
 Now is the time to be heroic.
 Thank you!